freebasic/fbc/FreeBASIC/readme.txt

       the binaries, libraries and include files into the system as root, at the default location /usr/share/freebasic.
 A link to the compiler binary will be created at /usr/bin/fbc.
-If you don't have root priviledges, you can also install into a custom directory; run the install-standalone.sh script with no arguments for more info.
-Be warned though that installing with no root priviledges will prevent the script from installing a link to the binary into /usr/bin/fbc.
+If you don't have root privileges, you can also install into a custom directory; run the install-standalone.sh script with no arguments for more info.
+Be warned though that installing with no root privileges will prevent the script from installing a link to the binary into /usr/bin/fbc.

     - Note: to uninstall FreeBASIC, you can run "install-standalone.sh -u"